jens-limbach/SSv2-extensibility-workshop/README.md

 9. **Create AI-Generated Content:**
 - Use any LLM AI platform to create a website and replace the HTML content of your site.
-- i.e.: You can just prompt something like: "Create a website that shows a sample SWOT analysis for a large company from an account managers perspective.
+- i.e.: You can just prompt something like:
+  >Create a website that shows a sample SWOT analysis for a large company from an account managers perspective.
 Also add a list of goals to be achieved with this account in the future.
 Add matching Unicode icons to the different goals."

 19. **Deploy Updated Website:**
 - Execute `cf push` again to update your website on BTP.
 Then test again with the provided link.